uviclibraries/arduino/pre-workshop.md

 ---
 ## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on work with hardware and software.
 To participate fully please do the following sections **before the workshop**:

+TODO: ADD HANDOUT RESIZING VIDEO TO THE PRE-WORKSHOP